Following is a transcript of the Independent Publishers Guild Podcast.

 David Marlin / It’s interesting.
 I think it mostly boils down to Return on Investment (ROI).
 How much do you get back for what you put into royalty automation?
 Our services cost money, and like so many things there’s a threshold at which it makes sense to spend.

 We find that when publishers make this ROI assessment of whether it makes sense to spend this money, they often unconsciously undervalue both their time and their risk, and that’s a big reason why it’s not universal.
-We spoke with a prospective customer a few weeks ago—an entrepreneurial husband-and-wife team with a really interesting publishing operation who were growing at a nice clip.
+We spoke with a prospective customer a few weeks ago—an entrepreneurial husband-and-wife team with a really interesting publishing operation who was growing at a nice clip.
 It’s a great story of a couple of entrepreneurial people, but the husband was doing all the royalties and spending an inordinate amount of time on them, while also handling operational parts of the business.
 He was spending a meaningful percentage of his overall time doing royalties, and it really just made so much sense for him to automate.
 It’s a small business and didn’t have the biggest revenues, but they were growing—and instead of putting this key person’s effort into the growth of the business, they somewhat subconsciously decided to save money on royalties.
 But I think most business theorists would say that a key person like that should be developing and growing the business, and freeing up those tens of hours a month to do that.
 That’s a pretty typical story.

 Some publishers tend not to look at the big picture and automate their royalties because they underestimate risk.
 I can tell you from experience that virtually everybody who is doing royalties manually with Excel spreadsheets for more than 10 or 15 authors is making mistakes.
 Of the more than 100 publishers that we’ve implemented over the years, we will often go back and do what’s called a parallel run, where we take sales data from a period when they’ve done it manually, and run it through our software to compare the results—just to make sure that we’re getting the right results.
-In virtually single case in my 20+ years of doing this, there are mistakes being made.
+In virtually every single case in my 20+ years of doing this, there are mistakes being made.
 I don’t think publishers fully appreciate how easy it is to make mistakes when you do it manually, and they don’t value their time as much as they should.

 Tom Holman / Let’s talk a little bit more about that ROI element, which is sometimes quite a slippery concept and difficult to measure.
 How exactly do you measure ROI in something like royalty automation?